Fire marshal investigators narrow down scenarios for what caused Eastway Tank explosion | CBC News

 In an interview, Rushton said there's some stress that comes with working on cases where grieving family members are impatient for answers.

-"I can promise you, we are going to provide some answers," he said, "...that, hopefully, can get taken forward to prevent such an event from happening [again]."
+"I can promise you, we are going to provide some answers … that, hopefully, can get taken forward to prevent such an event from happening [again]."

 Without providing specifics on the investigation's findings so far, Rushton outlined some of the complications encountered.